-(Note: the Content Analyzer compiler makes up a program name consisting of UP#!xxxxx, where
+(Note: the Content Analyzer compiler makes up a program name consisting of UP#!xxxxx, where is a sequential number, the first pattern being number one, and xxxxx is the first five characters of your pattern.)

-E.g. UP1:SLD[P
+E.g. UP1!\$LD[P

 The body of a program consists of a series of DECLARATION statements and PROCEDURES (in any order) which are blocks of instructions.
 In the above case, the program consisted of only one small procedure and no declarations.
 When the program is loaded into your programs buffer space, the declarations reserve space in the system to store information (variables).
-When the program is used as a Content Analyzer filter program, the first procedure is called for each statement.
+When the program is used as a Content Analyzer filter program, the first 4 a procedure is called for each statement.
 It may in turn call other procedures and access variables in the program or in the NLS system.
 E.g.